zpencerguy/python-cryptoslam/README.md

 # CryptoSlam NFT API Python 3 wrapper
 This an API wrapper library for the [CryptoSlam API](https://cryptoslam.gitbook.io/api-documentation/) written in Python 3.

-The library provides a simplified interface to get NFT data index by CryptoSlam.
+The library provides a simplified interface to get NFT data indexed by CryptoSlam.

 ## Supported endpoints
 The wrapper covers the following CryptoSlam API endpoints: